FAFSA Check List.

 Tools to Estimate Your Aid

-If you want to know your likely aid amount before filing, FAFSA calculators can give a helpful estimate.
+If you want an idea of what you might receive before filing, FAFSA calculators can help.
 These tools estimate:

 • Your Student Aid Index (SAI)